yassato/caige_barley/manuscript/manuscript.md

 The scald damage showed the most significant patterns among the three disease phenotypes, such that the influence of neighboring genotypes remained significant across a space (Fig. 2C and Table S2C).
 These significant contributions of neighbor genotypes to the three disease phenotypes explained 9 to 30% of total phenotypic variation (red bars in Fig. 2).
 The similar patterns were found even when the cut-off value of MAF was changed to 0.05 (Table S3A-C).
-These variance component analyses showed that a significant fraction of damage variation was attributable to neighbor genotypic identity, which led us to further ask whether this significant variation could be explained by major-effect loci.
+These variance component analyses showed that a significant fraction of damage variation was attributable to neighbor genotypic identity, which led us to further ask whether major-effect SNPs underlay this damage variation.

 ## Genome-wide association study
-Lastly, we used Neighbor GWAS to detect loci associated with neighbor genotypic effects on the three phenotypes of disease infection.
+Lastly, we used Neighbor GWAS to detect loci associated with neighbor genotypic effects on the three phenotypes of disease infection at the spatial scales from the first to forth nearest neighbors.
-We detected two significant SNPs associated with neighbor genotypic effects at the spatial scale of the forth nearest neighbors.
+We detected two significant SNPs associated with neighbor genotypic effects at the spatial scale of the forth nearest neighbors (i.e., Euclidean distance = 4 from focal individuals).
 One of these two significant SNPs was detected for the net form net blotch and another was for scald (Fig. 3B, C, D).
 The significant SNP of neighbor genotypic effects on the net form net blotch was located on the tip of 7H chromosome (Chr7H at 610368438: Fig. 3B).
 This significant SNP exhibited a positive sign of neighbor effect coefficient ($\beta_2$ = 2.77, MAF = 0.109, raw $p$-value = 4.66e-07), indicating that this SNP had positive allelic interactions to prevent the disease spread among neighboring plots.
 Another significant SNP detected for scald was assigned as an un-anchored chromosome (Fig. 3F): thus, its QTL position remains unknown.
 In addition to the two significant SNPs, a marginally significant SNP for the scald damage was found on the 7H chromosome (chr7H at 581517810: Fig. 3F).
-This SNP had a positive sign of neighbor effect coefficient ($\beta_2$ = 3.24, MAF = 0.098, raw $p$-value = 4.19e-06) and thus indicated positive allelic interactions at this locus to prevent the disease spread among neighboring plots.
+This SNP had a positive sign of neighbor effect coefficient ($\beta_2$ = 3.24, MAF = 0.098, raw $p$-value = 4.19e-06, Bonferroni-corrected $p$-value = 0.086) and thus indicated positive allelic interactions at this locus to prevent the disease spread among neighboring plots.
 These findings suggest the potential existence of QTLs responsible for positive genotype-genotype interactions that mitigate disease spreads.

 To examine whether neighbor genotypic effects shared the same QTLs with plant's own genotypic effects, we also conducted standard GWAS and compared it with Neighbor GWAS.
 This standard GWAS did not find any significant SNPs for the three diseases ($p$ > 0.1 after Bonferroni correction) but found suggestive peaks.
-Such weak peaks were found for the damage by the net form and spot form net blotch and located on x chromosomes.
-(Fig. 3A and C).
+_Such weak peaks were found for the damage by the net form and spot form net blotch and located on x chromosomes.
+(Fig. 3A and C)_.
 Combined with the Neighbor GWAS results, these findings suggest that plant' own and neighbor genotypic effects on disease infection may have different genetic bases.

 # Discussion